horanchikk/FdpFE/README.md

 ﻿# FdpFE

-FdpFE (Fdp For Everyone) - it is a project, that helping users download latest versions directly from nightly.link, without using a website.
+FdpFE (Fdp For Everyone) - it is a project, that helping users download latest versions directly from nightly.link, without using a website getfdp.today.

 # Why has been created FdpFE?